 Let’s start with what exactly this healthy fat is, and where you can find it…

-MCT Oil is a health supplement that contains a ton of beneficial fats – called medium-chain triglycerides (or MCTs) – which studies show may offer both glowing health and weight loss benefits.
+MCT Oil is a health supplement that contains a ton of beneficial fats.
+These fats are medium-chain triglycerides (MCTs).
+Studies show that MCTs may offer both glowing health and weight loss benefits.
 (1)

-Whereas most of the other fats in your diet are made up of long-chain fatty acids, MCTs have a shorter chain.
-This allows them to be broken down and absorbed into the body quicker – becoming an instant source of energy.
+While most of the other fats in your diet contain long-chain fatty acids, MCTs have a shorter chain.
+This allows them to break down and absorb into the body quicker – becoming an instant source of energy.

-MCTs head straight to the liver once in your body, where they can be turned into ketones.
-This provides an awesome source of energy for your body and brain, instead of the usual glucose.
+MCTs head straight to the liver once in your body, where they turn into ketones.
+(6) This provides an awesome source of energy for your body and brain, instead of the usual glucose.
 It’s thought by keto-enthusiasts that ketones are a superior source of “fuel”, leading to clear thinking and boundless energy.

 You can find MCTs in:

 - Palm kernel oil (more than 50% MCTs)

 Consuming coconut oil is one of the best ways to get MCTs.
 But it won’t give you 100% MCTs as a supplement will, and here’s why…

 There are tons of benefits to consuming coconut oil, which is why it’s great for a healthy diet!
 But when it comes to MCTs, coconut oil contains only about 55-60% MCTs.
 MCT oil, on the other hand, is 100% MCTs (if you get one of the best MCT Oil supplements).
 (3)